gfoley15/in_the_eye_of_the_storm/README.md

 # in_the_eye_of_the_storm

 ## About
-This project was inspired by personal experiences and a desire to understand the impact of hurricanes, particularly on the Gulf Coast of Southwest Florida.
+This project was inspired by my desire to understand the impact of hurricanes, particularly on the Gulf Coast of Southwest Florida.
 As a Minnesotan, hurricanes were once a distant concern, but frequent vacations to Florida sparked an interest in these powerful weather phenomena.
 The project aims to:

 1. Educate about the nature and impact of hurricanes
 2. Analyze historical hurricane data to identify trends and patterns